peterjc/thapbi-pict/docs/examples/endangered_species/plants.rst

 rbcL - long target
 ------------------

-This gave no sequences at the default abundance threshold.
+This gave the following sequence (and a one SNP variant) at the default abundance threshold, all from ``S3``:

+    >3ec67342f519461a0ad40fef436b1b1d
+    GACTGCGGGGTTCAAAGCTGGTGTTAAAGATTATAGATTGACGTATTATACTCCTGAATTGGGGTTATCCGCTAAGAATT
+    ACGGTAGAGCAGTTTATGAATGTCTT

+The best NCBI BLAST matches are *Astragalus*, but with a break point.
+The authors of the original paper report finding *Astragalus danicus* in ``S3``.

 Mini-rbcL - short target
 ------------------------